Zaliant1/Issue-Tracker/README.md

 ## /create-project
 *Description*
 Create a new project and add the message author as a contributor to the new project.
-Associates the discord guild with a project_id
+Associates the discord guild with a project_name

 *Parameters*
 `project_name`